Shiitake mushrooms mycelia extract

-AHCC® is an extracted compound derived from Shiitake mushroom, and provides powerful antioxidant support.
-The active ingredients of AHCC® include acetylated alpha-glucan for optimal bioavailability.
+AHCC® is an extracted compound derived from shiitake mushrooms, and provides powerful antioxidant support.
+The active ingredients of AHCC® include acetylated alpha for optimal bioavailability.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-Take one to two capsules one to three times daily preferably without food, or as directed by a qualified health care practitioner.
+Take 2 capsules daily, preferably without food, or as directed by a qualified health care practitioner.

-Do not take if you are pregnant, breastfeeding or if you are allergic to corn.
+Do not take if you are pregnant or breastfeeding or if you are allergic to corn.
 Nausea and diarrhea have been known to occur, in which case, discontinue use.

 - Immune system support